 Determine if significant new evidence was not considered or available during the investigation, which would have altered the outcome of the investigation.
 In that instance, the Provost may remand the case back to the applicable investigative office for further investigation.

-Determine if the disciplinary action imposed is disproportionate with regard to the inappropriate conduct.
+Determine if the disciplinary action imposed is disproportionately severe with regard to the inappropriate conduct.
 In that instance, the Provost would render a lesser sanction.

+Determine that the suggested sanction is too lenient and that the appropriate sanction should be increased to a severe sanction, in which case the parties would have the right to review by a Compliance Tribunal.

 Notification of the Provost’s Decision: The Complainant and Respondent shall be informed concurrently in writing via their campus-provided email or other agreed-upon means of notification of the Provost’s decision.
 If the Provost supports the dean or other appropriate administrative official’s sanction, then the matter is final.